 What do you do when you want to challenge students, but you also want them to learn?
 We give them critical thinking challenges.
-Critical thing requires many skills-problem solving, collaboration, design thinking, and perseverance.
-When a critical thinking question is carefully crafted, you can get students to explore learning outcomes while having fun and being engaged in their learning at the same time.[Read more…] about What About Critical Thinking Challenges?
+Critical thinking requires many skills-problem solving, collaboration, design thinking, and perseverance.
+When a critical thinking question is carefully crafted, you can get students to explore learning outcomes while having fun and being engaged in their learning at the same time.[Read more…] about How to Leverage Critical Thinking Challenges to Your Advantage

 Universal Design for Learning

-Are your students using your Makerspace and now you want to show off their hard work?
+Are your students using your makerspace and now you want to show off their hard work?
 Host a Maker Walk.
-Picture a science fair, but so much cooler because it’s filled with the creations your students made in your Makerspace!
-[Read more…] about Host a Maker Walk
+Picture a science fair, but so much cooler because it’s filled with the creations your students made in your makerspace!

 How would you feel if you knew you were a wonderful writer but the only way you could express yourself was through modern dance?
-What would you do if you have to recite your report card comments by memory to each and every parent?
+What would you do if you had to recite your report card comments by memory to each and every parent?
 How would you feel if you were given the choice to write your report cards any way YOU want?
 (Ours would be invisible!)

-How do we create a classroom community where all students feel they are equal and belong?
-It turns out we’ve had more combined grade classes that straight grade classes since we began teaching, so we can’t imagine teaching any other way.
+How do we create a community culture where all students feel they are equal and belong?
+It turns out we’ve had more combined grade classes than straight grade classes since we began teaching, so we can’t imagine teaching any other way.
 First of all, we call it a combined class rather than a split class.
 It’s the first thing we do with parents because our combined classes are not like the old ‘split’ classes.

 When students come into our classroom on the first day of school they immediately collect into two different groups-the lower grade and the upper grade.
 They don’t know each other well and like to sit with their friends.
 We don’t give students a seating plan right away (or sometimes at all) so we can see which relationships form or are already in place, but then we slowly start changing their mindset about the combined class.[Read more…] about How to Create a Community Culture in Your Multi-Grade Classroom

 Project based learning can be a challenge because it moves the control from the teacher to the student.
 When we began our teaching journey, controlling every aspect of student work from beginning to end seemed like the right thing to do.
 As we’ve evolved as teachers, we learned that loosening the reigns has many benefits.
 Check out some of the best reasons we use project based learning in our classroom.[Read more…] about The Reasons For Project Based Learning